 14. For all reinsurance contracts where the commission paid to the cedant varies with losses, display the development of that commission in Section 6 and display any assets or liabilities accrued in respect of the commission in Section 7.
 An entry denoting the expectation of future additional commissions to be paid should be displayed as a negative value.
 An entry denoting the expectation of future return commissions should be displayed as a positive value.

-The Prior Row:
+Prior Row:

 15. The “Prior” row in Sections 2 and 3 should display the reported estimate of ultimate losses and DCC Expense on a Policy Year basis for all policy years ten or more years older than the current policy year.